jspm/jspm.org/docs/guide.md

 ```

 > For IE11 support, [see the polyfills section of the SystemJS readme](https://github.com/systemjs/systemjs#polyfills-for-older-browsers),
 and also note the appropriate Babel plugins for browser support would need to be applied as well.
-See the [custom builds section](TODO) for workflows around this.
+See the [Babel integration section](/docs/integrations#babel) for workflows around this.

 **This workflow provides optimized modular support in all browsers back to IE11, with the guarantee of the SystemJS module format being that we ensure support for all modular features.**